-Packed full of summer fresh flavors with an amazing crunch, this easy chickpea curry with cucumbers needs to be at the top of your summer recipe to-make list!
+Packed full of summer fresh flavors with substance, protein and crunch, this chickpea cucumber tomato salad recipe will likely make its way to the top of your summer recipes to-make list!

-When thinking of flavors of food that pair well together, cucumbers and curry never crossed my mind.
+When thinking of flavors of food that pair well together, cucumbers, chickpea and curry never crossed my mind.
 While I love curry, and I love cucumbers, the two together just never clicked.
-Now, I can’t imagine them not being together.
-It’s like imagining the peanut butter with the pairing of the jelly.
-Madness, right?
+But this blend works great together.
+You have the a cool summer salad with the contrasting hint of heat in the spices.

 Purple onion, fresh cilantro, and cucumbers?
 Talk about a powerful combination of three amazing ingredients.
 The best part?
 If you grow these items in your own garden you can literally walk out your back door and have them fresh.